dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 ms.assetid: 09c82f5d-531c-474d-add6-784c83f96d93
 author: karthikaraman
 ---
-# Restrict email access to Exchange Online and new Exchange Online Dedicated environment with Intune
+# Restrict email access to Exchange Online and new Exchange Online Dedicated with Intune
 The information in this topic applies to both Exchange Online and the new Exchange Online Dedicated environment.

 If you have an Exchange Online Dedicated environment and need to find out whether it is in the new or the legacy configuration, please contact your account manager.